-Public authorities account for 54% of Veolia's turnover and I&C customers account for the remaining 46%, a proportion we expect to continue to grow as the group's commercial pipeline includes a greater share of projects in the I&C sector.
+Public authorities accounted for 53% of Veolia's turnover in 2018 and I&C customers accounted for the remaining 47%, a proportion we expect to continue to grow gradually as the group's commercial pipeline includes a greater share of projects in the I&C sector.
 Veolia has identified six growth areas of increasing demand from its industrial clients to meet growing efficiency, environmental or regulatory requirements.
 This shift in client mix may, over time, increase Veolia's business risk profile as it entails greater reliance on shorter-term, asset-light contracts.

-Supportive long-term industry dynamics, but only in an increasingly competitive environment
+Supportive long-term industry dynamics, but in an increasingly competitive environment